RasaHQ/rasa/README.md

 A list of the Licenses of the dependencies of the project can be found at the bottom of the
 [Libraries Summary](https://libraries.io/github/RasaHQ/rasa).

+### Additional Release Tasks
+In order to check compatibility between the new released Rasa version to the latest version of Rasax, we perform the following steps:
+1. Following a new Rasa release, an automated pull request is created in [Rasa-X-Demo](https://github.com/RasaHQ/rasa-x-demo/pulls).
+2. Once the above PR is merged, follow instructions [here](https://github.com/RasaHQ/rasa-x-demo/blob/master/.github/VERSION_BUMPER_PR_COMMENT.md), to release a version.
+3. Update the new version in the Rasax [env file](https://github.com/RasaHQ/rasa-x/blob/main/.env).
+The [Rasa-X-Demo](https://github.com/RasaHQ/rasa-x-demo) project uses the new updated Rasa version to train and test a model which in turn is used by our CI to run tests in the Rasax repository, thus validating compatibility between Rasa and Rasax.